Imranjhey/imranjhey.github.com/research.md

 * The exact quantum hidden subgroup algorithm in $\mathbb{Z}_2^n$ by Brassard and Hoyer in [BH97](https://arxiv.org/abs/quant-ph/9704027);
 * The exact quantum algorithm for discrete logarithm problem in abelian groups of known order by Mosca and Zalka in [MZ03](https://arxiv.org/abs/quant-ph/0301093).

 In this paper, we construct an exact quantum algorithm for the hidden subgroup problem in the infinite family of groups $\mathbb{Z}_{m^k}^n$.
-Even for $m=3$ and $k=1$, our algorithm is appear to be new.
+Even for $m=3$ and $k=1$, our algorithm appears to be new.
 Moreover, we provide the applications of the algorithm in some computational problems in solvable groups such as membership testing, the construction of normal series, etc.

 ---
 ### An exact quantum order finding algorithm and its applications